shuriksl/responsive-portfolio-website/README.md

 - Sections include information about my experience, current work and projects.
 - External links to my profiles on Telegram, GitHub, and LinkedIn.
 - Projects section with details and links to relevant external resources.

-## Project Structure
-index.html: The main HTML file containing the structure of the portfolio website. assets/: Directory containing subdirectories for images, styles, and JavaScript. img/: Images used in the portfolio. css/: Stylesheets, including styles.css. js/: JavaScript files, including main.js.

 ## Dependencies
 Remixicon: Icon library used for various icons throughout the website.